Defenders-of-Skyrim/i18n/README.md

 | Artifacts | Defenders of Skyrim - Artifacts | Defenders_of_Skyrim_Artifacts_EN-*lang*.xml |
 | Wardrobe | Defenders of Skyrim - Wardrobe | Defenders_of_Skyrim_Wardrobe_EN-*lang*.xml |

+In *Main* folder also you can find files, which have suffix **Followers**, etc. - it's also goes to main mod, just now for more bug-free development it's separated.

 *lang* - destination language (RU, DE, etc.)

 ### Translation